windfreedom/jekyll-now/_posts/2018-02-09-can-oscar-win?-one-investor's perspective?.md

 I've wanted to write about Oscar Health, the NYC-based health insurer, for a long time now.
 I've been following their progress for several years now and, like many others, am fascinated by the ambition of their vision.
 I was curious to see whether they could buck the trend of health innovation failure and become a durable, long-lasting company.

-It seems though that the company might have done most of my analysis for me.
-Oscar just released a comprehensive [report](https://www.hioscar.com/report) in which they discuss their vision for building a lasting health insurer and provide some pretty detailed data (relative to other venture-backed, private companies) that shows progress on achieving that vision.
+And recently, there's been a ton of news swirling around the company, which makes now as good a time as ever to get my thoughts out there.

+But first, some background.
 Oscar is the poster-child of the new era of technology-enabled startups attempting to enter the healthcare industry.
 What started as the dream of current-CEO Mario Schlosser and his founding team has matured over the last 5 years into a full-blown health insurance company, covering close to 250,000 lives and projected to make $1.25 billion in revenue in 2018.
-It's captured the imagination of the public and members by promising everything that current inusurers don't: **simplicity and consumer delight.**
+It has tried to  capture the imagination of the public and members by promising everything that current inusurers don't: **simplicity and consumer delight.**

 But even with those numbers and financial backing from some of Silicon Valley's smartest money (Google Ventures, General Catalyst, Khosla Ventures, and Founders Fund to name a few early investors), Oscar has been met with skepticisim from most of the traditional healthcare community.
-Not just journalists, but really, really smart investors as well.
-And at first it's easy to agree with the doubters.
+Not just journalists, but really, really smart investors and former operators as well.
+If you're interested in Oscar and its chances, I recommend a series of posts by Dave Anderson, a current research associate at the Duke University Margolis Center, who has penned a some articles [here](https://www.balloon-juice.com/2016/06/20/oscar-and-what-do-they-do-differently/), [here](https://www.balloon-juice.com/2017/03/21/still-not-understanding-oscars-business-model/), [here](https://www.balloon-juice.com/2017/05/17/oscars-strategy-change-goes-meh/), and [here](https://www.balloon-juice.com/2018/03/05/the-other-oscar-thread/), if you're interested in the bear case.

+And at first it's easy to agree with these doubters.

+Oscar just released a comprehensive [report](https://www.hioscar.com/report) in which they discuss their vision for building a lasting health insurer and provide some pretty detailed data (relative to other venture-backed, private companies) that shows progress on achieving that vision.

 For one, Oscare represents a **bold** bet by investors on a business model that is anathema to model of companies investors typically fund.
 Insurance is a low margin business.
 By law, 80-85% of every dollar of revenue must be spent paying for members care, meaning the days of 40% gross margins in health insurance are in the past and single digit gross (not net) margins are a real possiblility.
 Contrast this to framous venture investments like Salesforce and Google, which both have gross-margins closer to 60-80%.